okta/okta.github.io/_source/_standards/SCIM/index.md

 There are several advanced App-as-Master use cases that aren't currently supported by the SCIM-Based Provisioning option, but may be added in the future.
 Until then, consider out-of-band processes that work around these use cases.

-* Attribute-level mastering&mdash;The app wants to be the master for some employee attributes like phone number, while letting Okta or another app master other attributes.
+* Attribute-level mastering: The app wants to be the master for some employee attributes like phone number, while letting Okta or another app master other attributes.
 We call this attribute-level mastering.

-* Pre-hire interval&mdash;In an HR-as-Master use case, there is sometimes a desire to import the new employee into Okta from the HR app a few days prior to the hire/start date.
+* Pre-hire interval: In an HR-as-Master use case, there is sometimes a desire to import the new employee into Okta from the HR app a few days prior to the hire/start date.
 This gives IT time to set up the employee’s apps in advance.
 A pre-hire interval configuration would specify how many days before the employee’s hire date Okta should import the employee.

-* Real-time sync/termination&mdash;In an HR-as-Master use case, a change in employee status within the HR system may need to be immediately reflected in Okta.
+* Real-time sync/termination: In an HR-as-Master use case, a change in employee status within the HR system may need to be immediately reflected in Okta.
 Involuntary terminations is one scenario where an employee’s access to sensitive apps and content via Okta needs to be cut off within minutes.

-* Incremental/delta import&mdash;Importing a large number of user profiles from an app into Okta can take minutes, even hours.
+* Incremental/delta import: Importing a large number of user profiles from an app into Okta can take minutes, even hours.
 This can become a major performance and timing issue if frequent updates are needed.
 Currently, the SCIM-Based Provisioning option doesn't support the ability to import only those user profiles that have changed since the last import.
 In the future, we may support this via filtering on `meta.lastModified`. ([More information](#filtering-on-metalastmodified))

 ## Ways to Build Provisioning